ExinOne/webhook-samples/shell/README.md

 ACCESS_TOKEN=YOUR_ACCESS_TOKEN
 ```

-Then exectue `python webhook.py` in the terminal to test it works or not.
+Then exectue `./webhook.sh` in the terminal to test it works or not.

 ## Features